Investors back on the defensive, but where to hide?

 Investors’ positioning on cyclicals has also begun to look elevated.
 Barclays found both European and global funds have increased their cyclicals exposure to near the highest levels in the last decade.

-Among the best-performing STOXX 600 sectors over the past five sessions are utilities and consumer staples, which rose while banks, tech stocks and industrials fell.
+Among the best-performing STOXX 600 sectors over the past five sessions are utilities .SX6P and consumer staples .SCOST, which rose while banks, tech stocks and industrials fell.

 Those now looking at defensives are being very selective.
 Chris Dyer, global investment director at Eaton Vance, said investors should look for high quality companies with strong pricing power, including powerful consumer brands and franchises.